-'I've got such a good job and the Student Union.
-Last year her the people are so great," she said.
+"I've got such a good job and the people are so great," she said.
 In addition to her basic secretarial duties, Horan can be found painting posters, watering the plants and assisting SU council members in some of their responsibilities.